-The only dilemma of bordering these mountains is delimiting them from Kanin group.
+The first one is bordering them the from Kanin group.
 My recommendation is to make a border in Val Resia and Val Uccea / Učja.
-This way the long ridge of Skutnik / Monte Guarda would still remain in Kanin group.
-Once done so, the eastern border is clearly formed by the valley of river Soča, separating these mountains from Krn group and from Northwestern Dinarides and the western border are rivers Fella/Bela and Tagliamento/Tilment, separating these mountains from Carnic Alps.
+This way the long ridge of Skutnik / Monte Guarda would still remain in the Kanin group.
+Once done so, the eastern border is clearly formed by the valley of river Soča, separating these mountains from the Krn group and from the Northwestern Dinarides and the western border are the rivers Fella/Bela and Tagliamento/Tilment, septarating these mountains from Carnic Alps.
 The southern border is of course the Po river plane.

 On the NW, Julian Pre-Alps are the highest.
 They rise steeply from the banks of rivers Fella and Tagliamento, then they stretch towards the East with a series of sharp and wild peaks.
 The northern borders are Resia and Uccea/Učja creeks, the southern borders are Val Venzonassa and Torre valley.